Q. Are Hi Tech boots allowed?

 Q. Can I contribute my Unit coin to Bataan?

 A.Yes.
 You can show your Unit pride and participation by contributing your Unit coin to Bataan.
-A specially designed coin rack will be displayed with all of the donated unit coins during in-processing.
+A specially designed coin rack will be displayed with all of the donated unit coins during packet pickup.
 After Bataan, the coins and coin rack will be moved to the White Sands Missile Range Museum where they will be displayed in the special Bataan Memorial Death March section of the museum.